Bde Maka Ska: Calhoun–Bde Maka Ska naming dispute

-as well as his actions in ordering the flogging of one his own slaves.
-In fall 2015 the board added the Dakota name to signage below the official name.
+and reporting that he had ordered the flogging of one of his slaves.
+In fall 2015, the board added the Dakota name to signage below the official name.
 In March 2016, an advisory group decided by majority vote to urge the MPRB to restore the lake's former name.
 There was also a proposal to rename the lake for Senator Paul Wellstone, who is buried in nearby Lakewood Cemetery.

-In 2017, the Minneapolis Park Board voted unanimously to recommend changing the lake's name back to Bde Maka Ska and the Hennepin County commissioners agreed.
+In 2017, the MPRB voted unanimously to recommend changing the lake's name to Bde Maka Ska, and the Hennepin County commissioners agreed.
 In January 2018, the Minnesota Department of Natural Resources (DNR) made Bde Maka Ska the official name in Minnesota.
 To change it at the federal level, the state submitted materials to the U.S. Board on Geographic Names, which approved the change in June 2018.
 Park signs around the lake use only the name Bde Maka Ska.